Can a feedback-rich culture improve wellbeing at work?

 A government study recognised feedback as one of the key factors for improving wellbeing in the workplace.
 Other factors highlighted included clarity of what is expected of people (i.e. clear goals and standards), opportunities to develop their skills, positive interactions with managers and colleagues, as well as a sense of job security and clear career prospects.
-All of these things point towards a work environment where people give open and honest feedback.
+All of these things point toward a work environment where people give open and honest feedback.

 When people don’t know where they stand or whether they are doing a good job, it can impact on their wellbeing.
-With no acknowledgement of what they are doing well - or what they need to work on - people can be left anxious that they aren’t good enough or that they aren't valued.
+With no acknowledgment of what they are doing well - or what they need to work on - people can be left anxious that they aren’t good enough or that they aren't valued.